michaelheyman/rust-pdx-schedule/README.md

 It has a few endpoints defined in it:
 * http://localhost:8080/ routes to the application
 * http://localhost:8080/api/classes/latest responds with JSON from the database matching the list of classes
+* http://localhost:8080/api/course/{id} responds with JSON from the database matching the course with the course id
 * http://localhost:8080/api/courses responds with JSON from the database matching the list of courses
+* http://localhost:8080/api/instructor/{id} responds with JSON from the database matching the instructor with the instructor id
 * http://localhost:8080/api/instructors responds with JSON from the database matching the list of instructors
 * http://localhost:8080/api/terms responds with JSON from the database matching the list of terms